RosarioRaimond/openlane_sky130_workshop/README.md

 # Change into repository directory
 cd vsdstdcelldesign

-# Copy magic tech file to the repo directory for easy access
+# Copy magic tech file to the vsdstdcelldesign dir for easy access
-cp /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech .
+cp ../..//pdks/sky130A/libs.tech/magic/sky130A.tech .

 # Check contents whether everything is present
 ls